liesnikov/extensible-elaborator/paper/main.md

 In general, modification of core rules will result in fundamental changes in the type theory, which can break plenty important properties like soundness or subject reduction.

 This leaves us with the question of what can be achieved with the extensibility of an elaborator and why one would need it.
-Elaborator is the part of the typechecker that performs all the desugaring to translate from the surface to the core language.
+Elaborator is the part of the typechecker that performs said desugaring to translate from the surface to the core language.
 This includes type inference, implicit arguments inference, type classes, tactics, SMT integration.
 Elaborators are often structured similarly to the core typechecker, i.e. following a bidirectional discipline of some sort.
 One can see that in Agda [@norellPracticalProgrammingLanguage2007], Matita [@tassiBiDirectionalRefinementAlgorithm2012], or in a paper by @ferreiraBidirectionalElaborationDependently2014.

+Coq [@teamCoqProofAssistant2022] being one of the most popular proof asssistants gained a lot of pace in development from investing effort into user-facing efforts: work on tactics like new tactic engine [@spiwackVerifiedComputingHomological2011] and tactic languages (Ltac2 [@pedrotLtac2TacticalWarfare2019], SSReflect [@gonthierSmallScaleReflection2008], etc.), introduction of a virtual machine for performance [@gregoireCompiledImplementationStrong2002] and others.

+Agda introduced a lot of experimental features, but isn't very modular [@HeavyCouplingHaskell], which hinders further change.

+Lean introduced elaborator extensions [@leonardodemouraLeanMetaprogramming2021; @ullrichNotationsHygienicMacro2020a].
+They allow the user to overload the commands, but if one defines a particular elaborator it becomes hard to interleave with others.
+In a way, this is an imperative view on extensibility.

+Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second.

 # Future work #